mindspore-ai/docs/tutorials/training/source_en/advanced_use/hyper_parameters_auto_tuning.md

     ```
     > The name of `momentum` is not the same as that of the variable defined by the system.
 Therefore, you do not need to set the source field.

-    **One of the fields with the same name in the YAML file is selected.
+    **If the fields with the same name exist in the YAML file, the last one will be selected.
 Do not use the following method.**
     ```yaml
     parameters:
         learning_rate: